 Smithton is a tiny borough located in the state of Pennsylvania.
 With a population of 337 people and just one neighborhood, Smithton is the 1040th largest community in Pennsylvania.
-Much of the housing stock in Smithton was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Smithton has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.

 Of important note, Smithton is also a borough of artists.
 Smithton has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Smithton’s character.